bet4a/d3wiki/Time-Formatting.md

 * %M - minute as a decimal number [00,59].
 * %p - either AM or PM.
 * %S - second as a decimal number [00,61].
 * %U - week number of the year (Sunday as the first day of the week) as a decimal number [00,53].
-All days in a new year preceding the first Sunday are considered to be in week 0.
 * %w - weekday as a decimal number [0(Sunday),6].
 * %W - week number of the year (Monday as the first day of the week) as a decimal number [00,53].
-All days in a new year preceding the first Monday are considered to be in week 0.
 * %x - date, as "%m/%d/%y".
 * %X - time, as "%H:%M:%S".
 * %y - year without century as a decimal number [00,99].